Illustratien/Wang_2023_TAAG/README.md

-# Guide for reproducible analysis
+# Guide for reproducible scientific analysis

-To reproduce the data in publication "More than 1000 genotypes are required to derive robust relationships between yield, yield stability and physiological parameters: a computational study on wheat crop", please follow the following 4 steps.
+To reproduce the figure results in publication from Wang et al, 2023 (https://doi.org/10.1007/s00122-023-04264-7), please follow the following 4 steps.

-1. clone the repository to your local environment
+1. Clone the repository to your local environment
-2. Go to Wang, et al., 2022, 10.5281/zenodo.4729637!!,
-	Please download the following two data from doi and move it to the *data* folder
+2. Go to data repository on Zenodo (Wang, et al., 2023, https://doi.org/10.5281/zenodo.4729637), Please download the following two data from doi and move it to the *data* folder
 	* Wang_et_al_TAAG_2022_physiological_parameter.rds
 	* Wang_et_al_TAAG_2022_output_trait.rds